gpstar81/GPStar-proton-pack/HOSE.md

 I use black electrical tape to secure the 3/4 splitless wire loom to the Neutrik connector on the Wand side and the Amphenol connector on the Proton Pack side.

 Provided in the wand STL folder is a printable connector which threads into the handle of the Hasbro Neutrona Wand.
 With this connector, you can shave down the square corners of the 4 pin Neutrik NL4MP-ST connector so it is round, and it can slide into the 3d printable connector.
 I then screw the 3d printable connector into the wand handle and make a mark on the bottom side of it.
 I remove the connector and make a hole in it.
-I then use a m3x5 hex socket screw (or which ever set set you want to use) to secure the Neutrik NL4MP-ST connector into the Neutrona Wand handle.
+I then use a m3x5 hex socket screw (or which ever set screw you want to use) to secure the Neutrik NL4MP-ST connector into the Neutrona Wand handle.

 **READ BELOW IF USING A MODIFIED NAC3FX-W with a NL4FC.**